Lesson 3: Retrieval Augmented Generation

 📘

-You can use two curly brackets: {{ to insert dynamic content in addition to using the right hand side toolbar.
+You can use two curly brackets: {{ to insert dynamic content in addition to using the left hand side toolbar.

 Adding the customer's last message